velsa/notion-ts-client/README.md

 ```

 A config file will be generated with config for all the databases you added to your integration.
-You can review the config file and edit the `varName` and the `readOnly` fields to your liking.
+You can review the config file and edit the `varName` and the `readOnly` fields for the properties in your databases to your liking.

 ### Generate Typescript Clients (SDK)